 Most of Budapest’s ruin bars are situated in Budapest’s trendy 7th district.
 Szimpla Kert is one of the oldest ones and arguably the best one.
 Other popular ruin bars are Kuplung, Anker’T, and Instant.

-Mid-range: Hotel Zenit Budapest Palace, excellent choice on the Danube riverbank, close to the Chain bridge.
+Mid-range: Hotel Zenit Budapest Palac, an excellent choice on the Danube riverbank, close to the Chain bridge

-Splurge: Hilton Budapest, sumptuous choice on Buda next to Fisherman’s Bastion.
+Splurge: Hilton Budapest, a sumptuous choice on Buda next to Fisherman’s Bastion

 Now, what do you think?
-How would you spend one day in Budapest?
 Is Budapest on your bucket list?
+Or is there anything else that shouldn’t be missed during one day in Budapest?
 Share your thoughts with us in the comments below!